 For the eyes and the mouth, they will use the opposite end of the paintbrush.
 Have them dip it in the black paint and dab on the eyes and mouth.

 Lastly, they add the white snow using the same method as the eyes and mouth with the white paint.

 To hang them, cut 3 inches of twine or ribbon and hot glue it to the back of the wood slice and they’re done!
 All of them will look different and that’s the best part!

 I knew I also wanted to have a fingerprint ornament, so we made those too.
 You’ll follow basically all the same steps, using the same color paints.

 Paint the wood slice blue.
 Let it dry a bit.
 Have the student use their pinky to make the snowman and add in the extra little details like the other ornament.

-They’re both so cute, it’s hard to choose which is my favorite.
-If you make them I’d love for you to share on my Facebook page, Primary Playground.
+They are all so cute, it’s hard to choose which is my favorite!
+If you make them I’d love for you to share them on my Facebook page, Primary Playground.